 Agricultural Uses/No Permit Required.
 No permit is required for use of Shipping Containers for agricultural uses on Agricultural Property, as that term is defined in this Chapter.

 Existing Shipping Containers Grandfathered.
-Shipping Containers in use as of the effective date of this law are “grandfathered.”
-No permit is required, but the Shipping Container must be registered with the Building Department within 90 days of the effective date of this law.
+Shipping Containers in use as of the effective date of this law are “grandfathered” as long as the Shipping Container is registered with the Building Department within 180 days of the effective date of this law.

-Shipping Container Prohibited in MR, HR, GC and C District; Use of Portable Site Storage Containers or Pods Permitted in Those Districts.
-No Shipping Containers are permitted in the following zoning districts: Moderate Density Residential (MR), High Density Residential (HR), General Commercial (GC) and Conservation (C) Pods, or temporary site storage containers, are permitted in those zoning districts for up to sixty (60) days for moving and temporary storage.
+Shipping Container Prohibited in MR, HR, and C District; Use of Portable Site Storage Containers or Pods Permitted in Those Districts.
+No Shipping Containers are permitted in the following zoning districts: Moderate Density Residential (MR), High Density Residential (HR), and Conservation (C) except that Pods, or temporary site storage containers, are permitted in those zoning districts for up to sixty (60) days for moving and temporary storage and up to 180 days for construction.

 Containers Prohibited In Certain Zoning Districts Without A Permit.
 Except as expressly permitted by the provisions of Chapter 132A, Shipping Containers, portable site storage containers and pods are not permitted to be used for storage or any other use.